-• When powered industrial trucks strike pedestrians or collide with fixed objects or other vehicles, serious injury or property damage will occur.
-This is why operators of powered industrial trucks must always practice safe driving techniques.

-- As you travel along your route, look forward and along your travel path. - Keep your load low to the ground so it will not block your view. - If you must travel with a load that obstructs your line of sight, turn around and drive in reverse so you can travel with an unobstructed view. - When following other vehicles, maintain a three-truck distance between you and the one in front of you. - Be very cautious when turning, especially in tight quarters.
-Remember that the rear end of the truck will swing wide and in the opposite direction of the turn.
+- When leaving the forklift unattended, lower the forks to the floor, set the parking brake and remove the key. - When powered industrial trucks strike pedestrians or collide with fixed objects or other vehicles, serious injury or property damage will occur. - This is why operators of powered industrial trucks must always practice safe driving techniques. - As you travel along your route, look forward and along your travel path. - Keep your load low to the ground so it will not block your view. - If you must travel with a load that obstructs your line of sight, turn around and drive in reverse so you can travel with an unobstructed view. - When driving in reverse, be sure to keep your hand and arm inside the protected area of the safety cage. - When following other vehicles, maintain a three-truck distance between you and the one in front of you. - Be very cautious when turning, especially in tight quarters. - Remember that the rear end of the truck will swing wide and in the opposite direction of the turn.
 Many incidents occur when the rear end strikes something or someone while turning. - Make a complete stop at all intersections, sound your horn and look both ways for vehicle traffic or pedestrians. - Keep in mind that pedestrians always have the right of way.

-• Never drive your vehicle directly towards a person standing in front of a fixed object and never allow anyone to be under a raised load.

-• Do not allow anyone to ride on the forklift and never use the forklift to raise personnel on the forks unless it is on an approved maintenance work platform.
+Operators should make eye contact with nearby pedestrians and signal them when it is safe to cross your path. - Never drive your vehicle directly towards a person standing in front of a fixed object and never allow anyone to be under a raised load. - Also, do not allow anyone to ride on the forklift and never use the forklift to raise personnel on the forks unless it is on a properly secured, approved maintenance work platform.